ComputationalAgingLab/ComputAge/README.md

 ### Explore the dataset
-In case you want just to explore our dataset locally, use the following commands for downloading.
+In case you want just to explore our dataset (both training and benchmarking) locally, use the following commands for downloading.
 ```python
 from huggingface_hub import snapshot_download
 snapshot_download(